hvdkooij/syslog2checkpoint/Docs/readme.md

 # Field Names

 This is the result of a bit of reverse enginering.
-Most particularly by running a fwm logexport and fetching the first line
+Most particularly by running a `fwm logexport` and fetching the first line.

 | Field Name | Description |
 | ---------- | ----------- |